BrianNathanWhite/BrianNathanWhite.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Candidate in the Department of Statistics & Operations Research at the University of North Carolina at Chapel Hill.
-My current work involves the development of novel methods in spatial statistics and extreme value theory, with applications to the modeling of storm-surge events on the Eastern Seaboard.
-I earned my M.A. in Mathematical Statistics from Wake Forest University and my B.S. in Environmental Studies from the University of North Carolina at Asheville.
+Candidate in the Department of Statistics & Operations Research at the University of North Carolina (UNC) Chapel Hill.
+Before coming to Chapel Hill I earned an M.A. in Mathematical Statistics at Wake Forest Universty and a B.S. in Environmental Studies at UNC Asheville.

+My current research interests include: extreme value theory, spatial statistics and statistical machine learning.

 For additional information concerning my education and professional experience see my [resume](/resume.pdf) (last updated 12/14/2021).